Custom Blocks, Items, and Fluids

 Attachments

-In 1.20.1, KubeJS added the ability to add block entity attachments to its basic blocks, KubeJS TFC adds an attachment that can be used in scripts
+In 1.20.1, KubeJS added the ability to add block entity attachments to its basic blocks, KubeJS TFC adds a few attachments that can be used in scripts

 Inventory